The Cat in the Hat Comes Back: Writing and publication

 The Cat in the Hat Comes Back was published in 1958.
 It was one of the original five books published in the Beginner Books line, along with A Big Ball of String by Marion Holland, The Big Jump and Other Stories by Benjamin Elkin and Katherine Evans, A Fly Went By by Michael McClintock, and Sam and the Firefly by P. D. Eastman.
 Geisel's book was the most popular of the group.
 He immediately began working on Yertle the Turtle and Other Stories while The Cat in the Hat Comes Back was prepared for publication.
 To promote the two books, Geisel went on a book tour, which was an unusual marketing strategy for children's books at the time.

-The Cat in the Hat Comes Back was the first of Giesel's books to feature the "I can read it all by myself" logo of the Beginner Books series, which was then added to future printings of The Cat in the Hat.
+The Cat in the Hat Comes Back was the first of Geisel's books to feature the "I can read it all by myself" logo of the Beginner Books series, which was then added to future printings of The Cat in the Hat.
 The original cover art featured an image on page six where the Cat walks up a snowy hill, but it was tilted so that the Cat appeared to walk on level ground.
 This design had the title printed in blue text, used the original Beginner Books logo, and erroneously had the Cat wearing a white bowtie instead of a red one.
 After it had already sold 100,000 copies, Geisel decided that a line on the cover was drawn too dark and that a new cover needed to be printed.
 Subsequent editions used a solid blue background and the updated Beginner Books logo, which itself featured the Cat.
 Seuss was unhappy with the first printing, feeling that the colors bled too much in some places and that the black lines were not crisp enough.
 Geisel made use of S-shaped curves throughout the book, including the Cat's path when skiing, the rug as it is moved, and the tails of the little cats.
 The title page of The Cat in the Hat Comes Back includes an exclamation point in the title, but the cover does not.
 This contrasts with On Beyond Zebra! and How the Grinch Stole Christmas!, where exclamation points appeared on the cover but were omitted on the title page.